 Fluoride is added to the water supply to help promote oral health.
-The Illinois Department of Public Health recommends an optimal fluoride
+The Illinois Department of Public Health recommends an optimal fluoride range of 0.9 mg/l to 1.2 mg/l.

-Sodium has no federal or state MCL.
+Sodium Sodium has no federal or state MCL.
 Monitoring is required to provide information to consumers and health officials that are concerned about sodium intake due to dietary precautions.
-If you are on a sodiumrestricted diet, you should consult a physician about this level of sodium in the water.
+If you are on a sodium-restricted diet, consult a physician about this level of sodium in the water.
 Coliform

 Coliforms are bacteria that are naturally present in the environment and are used as an indicator of the general bacteriological quality of the water.
-We are reporting the highest percentage of positive samples collected in any one month
+We are reporting the highest percentage of positive samples collected in any one month.